 STEP CHILDREN AND CHILDREN BORN OUT OF WEDLOCK

 Florida inheritance laws do not treat your stepchildren as your legal heirs, therefore, they do not have an automatic legal right to inherit from you.
 If you want to ensure they will receive part of your estate, you will need a Will that specifically names them as a beneficiary.
 If you simply leave “20 percent to my children”, then your stepchildren may inherit nothing.
-It is important to name each individual child as a beneficiary instead of referring to them as “my children”, which will avoid confusion in interpretation of the Will language.
+It is important to name each individual child as a beneficiary instead of referring to them as “my children”, which will avoid confusion in the interpretation of the Will language.
 If you formally adopt your stepchildren, then they will inherit from you as a beneficiary the same way as your biological children.

 Florida Statute 732.103 lists the intestate succession if the intestate estate does not pass to a surviving spouse under Florida Statute 732.102, or if there is no surviving spouse, the intestate estate would descend as follows:

 (2) If there is no descendant, to the decedent’s father and mother equally, or to the survivor of them.

 (3) If there is none of the foregoing, to the decedent’s brothers and sisters and the descendants of deceased brothers and sisters; and

 (4) If there is none of the foregoing, the estate shall be divided, one-half of which shall go to the decedent’s paternal, and the other half to the decedent’s maternal, kindred in the following order:

 - (a) To the grandfather and grandmother equally, or to the survivor of them.